 Graduate students in good standing at another institution may be admitted to University of Houston-Clear Lake as transients for one semester.
-These students generally plan to transfer course work back to their transfer institution.
+These students generally plan to transfer course work back to their home institution.
 Transient students must submit official transcripts showing proof that a bachelor's degree or higher has been conferred.
 Due to prerequisite requirements, some programs may require a letter of standing from the transfer institution indicating the course work being requested.

 Transients who wish to enroll in a second semester must obtain permission from the associate dean of their academic program.
-They must then reapply by submitting a new application and application processing fee to the Office of Admissions.
-Students enrolling under this option, who subsequently decide to become degree-seeking, are required to reapply and pay the appropriate application fee (see Application Fees) and must meet the university's and academic program's current admission requirements (see Graduate Studies Applicants).
+They must then reapply by submitting a new application and application fee to the Office of Admissions.
+Students enrolling under this option, who subsequently decide to become degree-seeking, must reapply, pay the appropriate application fee, (see Application Fees) and meet the university's and academic program's current admission requirements (see Graduate Studies Applicants).